MauriceButler/resizeo/README.md

 # resizeo

-Resize a dataURI in scale
+Resize a dataURI in scale to a maximum dimension

 ## Usage

     var resizeo = require('resizeo');

-    resizeo(uri, 0.5, function(error, resizedUri) {
+    resizeo(dataUri, 1024, function(error, resizedUri) {
-        // use new uri
+        // use resizedUri
     });